Adventure begins at the end of your comfort zone

 Everyone has a different travel style, and some prefer to stay close to home.
 Whether you’re into all-inclusive vacations, backyard explorations, luxury holidays, or trekking through uncharted territory, any escape from the ordinary will bring on a valuable experience.

-Getting out of your comfort zone to try somewhere new will introduce new sights, thoughts, and experiences to open up your world and liberate your soul.
+Getting out of your comfort zone to try somewhere new will introduce new sights, thoughts, lots of adventure, and experiences to open up your world and liberate your soul.
 You’ll never know where your comfort zone ends until you peek outside of it, and you might just have the time of your life while doing it.

 Travel with an open heart, mind, and soul

 I never believed in the universe until I began to really embrace travel.
 I am an advocate for making the most out of every single experience when I travel, good or bad, and I swear the universe has caught onto my good vibes and gives them right back.

 When I travel now, I set an intention for what I want out of my trip — for example, finding some peace, play, adventure or passion — and leave the rest up to the universe.
 Being open to whatever the universe has in store, I have come across the most incredible people and experiences that have changed me in the best ways possible.